LarsGKodehode/LarsGKodehode/README.md

 - Version Control Systems (Git)

 Interests:
+- Intellectual history
 - Automation
-- Software Lifecycle
+- Software Design
-- Language
+- Communication, visualization, language

 "You have tools and you have problems.
 And some tools solves some problems."*